lucasp44/YOURUSERNAME.github.io/README.md

 ### Step 3) Publish your first blog post

-Edit `/_posts/2014-3-3-Hello-World.html` to publish your first blog post.
+Go to the `/_posts/` folder.
+Then put `2014-3-3-Hello-World.html` in edit mode.

 Notice this is not a full HTML page.
 You are only writing what would normally go inside the `<body>` tags of a full HTML page.

+Make some changes to this page (but see the part between the `---` and the `---` at the top of the page? that needs to stay there. you can change the title if you want.)

 ### Step 4) Creating new blog posts